 Personal Finances and D/E Ratio:

-Personal Debt to Equity Ratio is when D/E Ratio can be applied for the personal financial statement.
-In such cases, the equity is defined as the difference between an individual’s personal assets value and his liabilities or debts.
+Personal Debt to Equity Ratio is when D/E Ratio can be applied to the personal financial statement.
+In such cases, equity is defined as the difference between an individual’s personal assets value and his liabilities or debts.
 The formula of the personal debt-to-equity ratio is:

 Conclusion: